-The AIHW uses registration data together with survey data to derive estimates of the total nursing and midwifery workforce.
 Not all nurses and midwives who receive a survey respond, as it is not mandatory.
+The AIHW uses registration data to determine the the total nursing and midwifery workforce and imputes non- and partial non- responses to surveys to derive total population estimates.
 In deriving the estimates, two sources of non-response to the survey are accounted for: